 But as well as causing you to become ill, incorrect prescriptions can also mean you weren’t getting the treatment you needed in the first place – this can cause your condition to get worse, and can even have life-changing consequences.

-It can sometimes be difficult to tell who’s at fault for a prescription error, but our advisors are here to help you understand who’s liable, and whether you could make a compensation claim.
-You can reach us for free on 0800 234 6438.
+It can sometimes be difficult to tell who’s at fault for a prescription error, but a trained legal adviser will be able to help you understand who’s liable, and whether you could make a compensation claim.
+You can reach one for free on 0800 234 6438.

 Errors can be made by any doctor or medical professional who prescribes medication or is responsible for giving you the correct dosage.